-Article 30: Term of Agreement
+Article 31: Term of Agreement

-This Agreement shall remain in full force and effect from the signing of this Agreement to December 31, 2017.
-Either party may give written notice at least ninety (90) days prior to the expiration of the Agreement of its intention to renegotiate the terms and provisions of this Agreement.
+This Agreement shall remain in full force and effect from the signing of this Agreement to December 31, 2023.
+This Agreement shall be automatically renewed from year to year thereafter unless either party gives written notice at least ninety (90) days prior to the expiration of the Agreement of its intention to renegotiate the terms and provisions of this Agreement.

-Exhibit A
+Exhibit A: Wage Appendix